christophebe/strapi-julius-editor/README.md

 ```

 In your front-end, eg. NextJS, you can use a lib like html-react-parser to render this kind of tag.
-The type can be used to have different styles for different content blocks.The list of types can be configured in the Strapi settings for this extension.
+The type can be used to have different styles for different content blocks.
+The list of types can be configured in the Strapi settings for this extension.

-The name of the output tag can be configured in the Stappy settings for this extension.
-By dedault it's "block-component".

 ## Install